 Some of my thoughts whilst I was writing

-I'm not really sure how this entered my head but many years ago I heard, or perhaps even read somewhere a passage that went something like this, ‘A novel should be just like a bottle of vintage wine.
+I'm not really sure how this entered my head, but many years ago I heard, or perhaps even read somewhere a passage that went something like this, ‘A novel should be just like a bottle of vintage wine.
 Not like a cheap everyday bottle you would buy in a supermarket, the type, once you drink, the taste and the memory disappears from your mouth as soon as the wine glass is empty.
 No, a book should be like the vintage wine.
 A wine which leaves a pleasant sensation that lingers in your head for a long, long time after you have taken the final sip.

-‘To write a book you must think of the vintage wine.
+‘To write a book, you must think of the vintage wine.
 Make the reader think of the sensation of the book for a some time after the cover is closed.’

-As I said I don’t know who said these wise words but whoever it was I owe him or her a great debt of gratitude.
+As I said, I don’t know who said these wise words, but whoever it was I owe him, or her a great debt of gratitude.
 It was these words that gave me the inspiration to write the Burden of Truth in the way it was written.

 Of course, we writers always say.
 ‘A novel should have a compelling plot, interesting characters along with atmospheric settings.
-Throw in a bit of love and romance and above all don’t forget a worthwhile goal for the protagonist, but most of all; make it a page turner.’
+Throw in a bit of love and romance, and above all, don’t forget a worthwhile goal for the protagonist, but most of all; make it a page turner.’

 ‘Okay, I have a story, a good story as a matter of fact.’
 Then I remembered the bit about the vintage wine.
-Then I looked at the outline again.
+I looked at the outline again.
 This time I was not so proud.
 I realised I had only produced a bottle of wine.
 Okay, It may be a wine that people will enjoy, but not a vintage.
 It needed more, an awful lot more.

 It took me a further year and a half to re-write the first draft copy.
-Even though it took me a long time it was worth it in my eyes.
+Even though it took me a long time, it was worth it in my eyes.
 It took me a further three and a half years to mould it into something like what it is today.
 Now I was taking steps closer to what I wanted from this experience, now I was starting to give this story a meaning behind it; to really make it worthwhile.

 However, if you read this book and simply enjoy it for the story as it is.
-I guess I should be happy with that and of course I will be.
+I guess I should be happy with that, and of course I will be.

 Whenever someone finds out that I have written a book the obvious question is....
 Well, What is the story about?

-In simple terms this story shows how Brent acts after this disaster and how he goes about trying to change his life for the better.
-The problem is, Brent finds changing his life and trying to live life to the full needs one thing!
+In simple terms, this story shows how Brent acts after this disaster, and how he goes about trying to change his life for the better.
+The problem is, Brent finds changing his life, and trying to live life to the full needs one thing.
 Cash, and a lot of it!

-The story is written in a way to try and capture the atmosphere of many very different settings featured throughout the novel.
+In addition to all of this, the story is written in a way to try and capture the atmosphere of many very different settings featured throughout the novel.
 However it can be said that the novel is set mainly in two locations; London and Bodhgaya India.
 As some of the story is set in Bodhgaya, the place where the Buddha gained enlightenment, some of the novel does deal with some issues on Buddhism.
 Nevertheless it should be mentioned that the story as a whole cannot claim to be about Buddhism, or even the teachings of the Buddha.
 However look close and you may see a Buddhist message written between the lines.

 This leads onto the next bit about what The Burden of Truth is about.
-There is a lot that happens in the book; it has been written in a way to keep the reader guessing what is going to happen next.
-There are many unexpected twists and turns and more than a handful of surprises from the start of chapter one, all the way through to the last bit of the epilogue.
+There is a lot that happens in the book.
+It has been written in a way to keep the reader guessing what is going to happen next.
+There are many unexpected twists and turns, and more than a handful of surprises from the start of chapter one, all the way through to the last bit of the epilogue.

 If by some chance you have been searching for the novel The Burden of Truth by some other author and landed here, please accept my apologises.
 However, if you click the link below you will be directed to Amazon. com.
 Hopefully from here, you will be able to carry out a search for the Burden of Truth novel you require.
 Best wishes.